 - Carbon-Monoxide, Nitrogen dioxide, passive smoking that is inhaled by burning tobacco product, all of these are the primary cause of respiratory ailments.

 Ventilation was never a concern in the past because we were getting the optimum amount of fresh air to survive.
 With more high rise buildings and commercialization, people started spending 90 percent of their time indoors resulting in building tighter duct systems to save energy.
 This raised the bar of air contaminants indoors.
 Hence, the concern rose of indoor air quality.

-Growing concern about energy costs, security issues, noise pollution and dirty air from outside has led to a bigger concern for residents.
+Growing concern about energy costs, security issues, noise pollution and dirty air from outside has led to a more significant concern for residents.
 Studies confirm the fact that, human exposure to air pollutants in the indoor may be higher than higher than outdoor levels.

 Many people are complaining regarding building-related health concerns and may have developed building-related illnesses.
 This does not mean immediate changes required in building practice, but the standard expectation of residential ventilation has been set.

-Now, that we have the knowledge, the indoors turn out to be more threatening than outside.
-Engineers have figured out a solution, to reduce the air pollutants indoor.
+Now, that we know, the indoors turn out to be more threatening than outside.
+Engineers have figured out a solution, to reduce the air pollutants indoors.